malramsay64/phd-thesis/01_Introduction/Crystal_Growth.md

 and the micro-structure of that crystal. [@Granasy2004] Manufacturing materials to these exacting specifications requires understanding all aspects of crystal growth.

+Single crystals of silicon up to 400 mm in diameter have been growth without dislocations. [@Shiraishi2001]
+Crystals of similar sizes are routinely produced for semiconductor uses.

 The transition from a disordered liquid phase to an ordered crystal phase, requires an initial region of order from which it can propagate,